 Three Ways to Garden With Children

-Over the past few years, my husband and I have learned how to maintain a garden.
-When we were house hunting, one of our main goals was to find a home with a large backyard.
+Over the past few years, my husband and I have taken a huge interest in learning how to grow and maintain a backyard garden.
+When we were house hunting, our main goal was to find a home with a large backyard.
 During that time, we didn't know much about gardening, but we knew we wanted to start one and learn about growing our own fruits and vegetables.
-Since then, we've planted two apple trees, two cherry trees, strawberries, and a decent sized garden.
-Through much trial and error, we've developed fairly green thumbs!
+Since then, we've planted two apple trees, two cherry trees, strawberries, and a nice sized garden.
+Through much trial and error, we've developed decent green thumbs!
 We've relied on advice from my grandpa, our parents, and a wonderful book about gardening in Iowa (kindly given to us by our new neighbor!)

 When we had kids, we knew we wanted to continue our garden.
-We had two boys fifteen months apart and the garden did indeed get planted/harvested, but it was very much neglected (weeds were knee high during the infant years!)
-Now that the boys are a little older (three and almost 2), it has been a little easier to maintain the garden.
+We had two boys 15 months apart and the garden did indeed get planted/harvested, but it was super neglected (weeds were knee high during the infant years!)
+Now that the boys are a little older (three and 21 months), it has been a little easier to maintain the garden.
 We've also begun to introduce the boys to gardening, and they love it!
-Being outside, getting fresh air and digging in the dirt?
+Being outside, getting fresh air, and digging in the dirt?
 What's a kid not to love?
 Here are three easy ways to garden with children, plus alternatives if you don't have (or don't want) a backyard garden.

 Alternatives: Don't have (or want) a backyard garden?
 Try these options instead!